On the Symmetric $K$-user Interference Channels with Limited Feedback: Introduction

 Our new scheme generalizes the prior works in \cite{Vahid,Tsesuh,Mohajer,Etkin,Jafar,Ordentlich} as follows.
-A two-user IC with rate-limited feedback is considered in \cite{Vahid}, while this paper develops the achievability for a general $K$-user IC.
+In this paper, we investigate the cases of weak and strong regimes of interference channels.
+It is because as it will be explained later in the paper, a regime of medium interference level has been previously shown to not to have a improvement via feedback.
+A two-user IC with rate-limited feedback is considered in \cite{Vahid}, while this paper develops the achievability for a symmetric $K$-user IC.
 A two-user IC without feedback is treated in \cite{Etkin}, which is a special case of the $K$-user IC without feedback in \cite{Jafar,Ordentlich}.
 A two-user IC with unlimited feedback is considered in \cite{Tsesuh}, which is a special case of \cite{Mohajer} where the $K$-user IC with unlimited feedback is treated.
 In this paper, we develop an achievability scheme for a $K$-user IC with limited feedback, which for the special cases of two-user, no feedback, and unlimited feedback, results in schemes that are different from those in \cite{Vahid}, \cite{Ordentlich}, and \cite{Mohajer}, respectively.
-Moreover, we provide a conjectured upper bound on the achievable symmetric rate, which corresponds to the true upper bounds in \cite{Vahid}, \cite{Etkin}, and \cite{Mohajer} for the cases of two-user, no feedback and unlimited feedback, respectively.
-We show that the symmetric rate of our proposed achievability scheme is within a constant gap to the conjectured upper bound.
-For the two-user case, the achievable symmetric rate in \cite{Vahid} is not within a constant gap to the upper bound for a certain interference region.
-Since the conjectured upper bound is the true upper bound for the two-user case, our achievable rate is within a constant gap to the upper bound for all interference regions.
+This achievability scheme achieves a rate which is approximately equal to the symmetric capacity without feedback plus the symmetric amount of feedback up to some saturation point, which corresponds to reaching the symmetric capacity with infinite feedback which leads us to conjecture an outer bound.
+The challenge in proving that the conjectured upper bound is indeed an upper bound lies in the fact that when feedback links are available, it is not immediate that adding more interferers can only decrease capacity.
+Thus, the two-user bounds based on genie-aided information on all other users' messages become hard to extend since the other receivers can feed back certain signals, and thus other transmitters can potentially help increase rate.
+We further note that for the two-user case, the achievable symmetric rate in \cite{Vahid} is not within a constant gap to the upper bound for a certain interference region, and the result in this paper fixes the results of \cite{Vahid} thus providing the correct approximate capacity result for the case of $K=2$.